japt-epj/HUNTeR/README.md

 ### Build

+#### Travis
+Travis is used to create all public builds and push to docker hub.
+For specific information on the travis build, you should use the travis build link and consult the travis build file.
+All deployable artifacts on docker hub are built using the configuration available in this repository.

+#### Maven
+The main build uses [maven](https://maven.apache.org/) to create a monolithic jar that contains all modules.
+As we use maven wrapper, maven itself is not a hard dependency.
+If you have the project checked out, you can build the entire project by running `./mvnw install`.

+Maven is also used for dependency management and the entire build process of the backend.
+You are free to run custom maven builds from the backend directory.

+#### NPM
+The frontend is built using npm, also using npm for dependency management.
+When you run maven install from the main directory, npm is fetched automatically, without requiring a native installation of the node tooling.
+Should you want to create custom builds, you can run npm form the frontend directory.
+This step should only be necessary when developing specific frontend features.
+For npm specifics, please consult the [npm documentation](https://docs.npmjs.com/).

 ### Frontend
 The main frontend technology is [React](https://reactjs.org/), supplemented by different libraries.
 For a comprehensive list of all dependencies, consult the [package.json](https://github.com/SBI-/epj-prototype/blob/master/frontend/package.json) file of the frontend module.